iferni/sample-app-aoai-chatGPT-bilingual/README.md

 # [Preview] Sample Chat App with AOAI

+This repo is a fork of the Microsoft Azure OpenAI sample app.
+The frontend component has been crudely modified to show English and French messages to the users.
+Backend API responses render in English only.

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.

 ## Prerequisites